How to Apply

 Admission Criteria and Application Process

-After completing the online applications, documents such as official transcripts or resumes that cannot be submitted electronically should be sent to the following address.
+After completing the online applications, documents, such as official transcripts that cannot be submitted electronically, should be sent to the following address.

 Virginia Commonwealth University

 All decisions regarding admission to the program are made by a committee of faculty members from the participating training programs in Human and Molecular Genetics.
 After you have submitted your application, any questions about its status should be directed to the portal firstname.lastname@example.org for the PhD application and to Rachel Gannaway for the MS Genetic Counseling application.

 Admission to both the Ph.D. program and the MS Genetic Counseling program within the VCU School of Medicine and our Department is quite competitive, and I strongly recommend that you complete your applications as soon as possible.
 In addition to the online application forms noted above, each application requires a personal statement, official transcripts, general GRE scores (VCU code 5570) and three letters of recommendation.
 I strongly recommend you tailor your personal statement and your letters of recommendation for each application, highlighting research experience and aptitude for the PhD application, and emphasizing both academic and counseling experience and aptitude for the MS Genetic counseling application.
 The Dual Degree program is particularly demanding, and you should also highlight any relevant experience working at a high level to accomplish multiple tasks.

 The deadline for submitting your applications is January 15th.

 Ideally, we look for applicants for the PhD program with undergraduate GPAs of 3.3 or higher and combined quantitative reasoning and verbal reasoning GRE scores of 310 or higher.
 We typically look for applicants for the MS Genetic Counseling program with undergraduate GPAs of 3.3 or higher and combined quantitative reasoning and verbal reasoning scores of 300 or higher.